mento-protocol/docs/airdrop-dashboard-faq/4-technical-questions.md

 ### **What should I do if a task doesn't register as complete?**

-1. Verify that your wallet is properly connected
+1. Verify that your wallet is connected correctly
 2. Check that you've met all task requirements
 3. Allow some time for on-chain transactions to be processed
 4. If issues persist, reach out in the Discord support channel